Cherbourg Project

 The Cherbourg Project (or Boats of Cherbourg) was an Israeli military operation that took place on 24 December 1969 and involved the escape of five remaining armed Sa'ar 3 class boats from the French port of Cherbourg (Cherbourg-Octeville since 2000, Cherbourg-en-Cotentin since 2016).
 The boats had been paid for by the Israeli government but had not been delivered due to the French arms embargo in 1969.
-The whole operation was planned by the Israeli Navy, and was codenamed Operation Noa, after the daughter of Captain Binyamin "Bini" Telem.
+The operation was planned by the Israeli Navy, and was codenamed Operation Noa, after the daughter of Captain Binyamin "Bini" Telem.

 Background

 The Israeli naval command had reached the conclusion by the early 1960s that their old Second World War-era destroyers, frigates and corvettes were obsolete and new ships and vessels were needed.
 A survey was undertaken and the West German shipyard of Lürssen was recommended.
 The shipyard was asked to design a new generation of small missile boat platforms and to modify the suggested wooden Jaguar-class torpedo boats according to Israeli Navy requirements.

 Due to Arab League pressure on the West German government, this plan was not continued and a new builder was sought.
 The Israeli Navy survey recommended that the Cherbourg-based CMN shipyard owned by Félix Amiot would build the boats, based upon the Israeli requirements.
 The boats were constructed by the French and the MTU engines were German-designed.
 The project received the codename "Autumn".

 Crews were sent to France in early 1965.
 The technical team was headed by Commander Haim Schachal.
 The administrative and operational side was headed by then-Captain Binyamin (Bini) Telem, who later became the Israeli Navy's commander in chief during the Yom Kippur war.

 The deal was entered into during the "Golden Age" of Franco-Israeli relations.
 Prior to the Six-Day War in 1967, France had been Israel's closest ally.
 In the wake of Israel's victory, relations began to worsen.
 In 1968, Israeli paratroopers commanded by then-Colonel Raphael Eitan (who later became IDF chief of staff), carried out a raid on Beirut airport during operations against the Palestine Liberation Organization (PLO).
 In response, French President Charles de Gaulle ordered a full arms embargo on Israel.